Reuben Garrick: 2021

 In round 6 of the 2021 NRL season, Garrick scored two tries and kicked six goals in Manly's 36-0 victory over the Gold Coast.

 In round 7, Garrick scored one try and kicked six goals for Manly in a 40-6 victory over the Wests Tigers.

-In round 14 against North Queensland, Garrick scored a try and kicked seven goals as Manly won the match 50-18.
+In round 14 against the North Queensland Cowboys, Garrick scored a try and kicked seven goals as Manly won the match 50-18.

-The following week, Garrick scored four tries for Manly in a 56-24 victory over the Gold Coast.
+The following week, Garrick scored four tries for Manly in a 56-24 victory over the Gold Coast Titans.

 In round 16 against Canterbury, Garrick equalled the club record for most points scored by a Manly player in a game with 30 points, scoring two tries and kicking 11 goals in a 66-0 victory.

 In round 21, Garrick scored two tries in Manly's 28-18 loss against Melbourne.

-In round 22, Garrick scored a hat-trick in Manly's 56-10 victory over Parramatta.
+In round 22, Garrick scored a hat-trick in Manly's 56-10 victory over the Parramatta Eels.

-In round 24, Garrick became the first player in NRL history to score 20 tries and kick 100 goals in a season during Manly's victory over Wooden Spooners Canterbury.
+In round 24, Garrick became the first player in NRL history to score 20 tries and kick 100 goals in a season during Manly's victory over wooden spooners Canterbury.

 In round 25, Garrick overtook Hazem El Masri's record for most points by a player during a regular NRL season in Manly's 46-18 victory over North Queensland.

 In the 2021 Finals Series, Garrick scored two tries for Manly in a 36-16 loss against South Sydney in the preliminary final.

 Rueben Garrick won the 2021 Steve Menzies Medal for the Play of the Year for his outstanding effort that led to the NRL Try of the Year award against North Queensland in Townsville in round 25.

 On 27 September, Garrick was named Dally M Winger of the year.

 2022

 In round 9 of the 2022 NRL season, Garrick scored two tries and kicked four goals in a 36-22 victory over the Wests Tigers.

 In round 11, Garrick scored two tries and kicked two goals in Manly's 22-20 loss against Parramatta.

 In round 13, Garrick scored two tries and kicked eight goals for Manly in a 44-12 victory over the New Zealand Warriors.
-Garrick finished as both the clubs top try scorer and point scorer in 2022.
+Garrick finished as both the club's top try scorer and point scorer in 2022.

+2023

+In round 15 of the 2023 NRL season, Garrick scored a hat-trick and kicked nine goals in Manly's 58-18 victory over the Dolphins.

+Garrick played 21 games for Manly in the 2023 NRL season as the club finished 12th on the table and missed the finals.
+He was the clubs leading try scorer, scoring 13 tries for the season, and managing to score at least one try in 11 games.
+Garrick finished as the club's top point scorer with 174 points.